eramirez1905/test1/docs/tutorial.rst

 .. code-block:: bash

-    # initialize the database tables
-    airflow db init

     # print the list of active DAGs
-    airflow dags list
+    airflow list_dags

-    # prints the list of tasks in the "tutorial" DAG
+    # prints the list of tasks the "tutorial" dag_id
-    airflow tasks list tutorial
+    airflow list_tasks tutorial

-    # prints the hierarchy of tasks in the "tutorial" DAG
+    # prints the hierarchy of tasks in the tutorial DAG
-    airflow tasks list tutorial --tree
+    airflow list_tasks tutorial --tree

 Testing